Dooley Wilson: Early life and career

 Arthur Wilson was born in Tyler, Texas, the youngest of five children.
 At age seven, the year of his father's death, he began to earn a living by performing in churches in Tyler.
 When he was eight years old he was earning $18 a week, singing and playing in tent shows.
 By 1908 he was in Chicago in the repertory company of the Pekin Theatre, the first legitimate black theatre in the United States.
 By then he had earned the nickname "Dooley", for his whiteface impersonation of an Irishman singing a song called "Mr. Dooley".

 Part of the emerging African American theatre scene, Wilson worked with the Anita Bush company in New York City in 1914 and with Charles Gilpin's stock company at the Lafayette Theatre in Harlem in 1915.
 He performed in James Reese Europe's band, and after World War I he toured Europe with his own band, The Red Devils, throughout the 1920s.

-Working in the U.S. again during the Great Depression, Wilson starred in Conjur' Man Dies (1936) and other plays for the Federal Theatre Project's Negro Theatre Unit, then under the direction of John Houseman.
+Working in the U.S. again during the Great Depression, Wilson starred in Rudolph Fisher's Conjur' Man Dies (1936) and other plays for the Federal Theatre Project's Negro Theatre Unit, then under the direction of John Houseman.
 His breakthrough role came in 1940, with his portrayal of Little Joe in the Broadway musical Cabin in the Sky.
 This won him a contract with Paramount Pictures in Hollywood.
 He found himself playing Pullman porters while his stage role in the MGM film adaptation of Cabin in the Sky was played by Eddie "Rochester" Anderson.

 Casablanca

 In May 1942, Warner Bros. was casting its production of Casablanca and borrowed Wilson from Paramount Pictures for seven weeks at $500 a week.
 Per the studio custom of the day, Wilson received his contract salary, $350 per week, and Paramount kept the balance.

 Wilson was cast in the role of Sam, a singer and pianist employed by nightclub owner Rick (Humphrey Bogart).
 Wilson performs the Herman Hupfeld song "As Time Goes By", a continuing musical and emotional motif throughout the film.
 According to Aljean Harmetz, Variety singled out Wilson for the effectiveness of the song, and The Hollywood Reporter said he created "something joyous".
-The phrase "Play it again, Sam", commonly believed to be a quote from the film, is never heard in Casablanca.
-The line was, "Play it, once, Sam."
+The phrase "Play it again, Sam", commonly believed to be a quote from the film, is in fact never heard; the line is, "Play it, once, Sam."
 In the film, Wilson as Sam performs several other songs for the cafe audience: "It Had To Be You", "Shine", "Knock on Wood", "Avalon" and "Parlez-moi d'amour".

 Wilson was a singer and drummer, but not a pianist.
 The piano music for the film was played off-screen, either by Elliot Carpenter or Jean Plummer, and dubbed.